Fantastic-George/free-genai-bootcamp-2025/backend/frontend-technical-specs.md

     - select field for group
     - launch now button

-#### Behavior
+## Behaviour
 After the form is submitted a new tab opens with the study activity based on its URL provided in the database.

-Also after the form is submitted the page will rediret to the study session show page.
+Also the after form is submitted the page will redirect to the study sesssion show page

-#### Needed API endpoints
+#### Needed API Endpoints
-- POST /api/study_activities/:id/launch
+- POST /api/study_activities

-### Words `/words`
+### Words Index `/words`

 #### Purpose
-The purpose of this page is to show all words in the database.
+The purpose of this page is to show all words in our database.

 #### Components
 - Paginated Word List
-    - Columns:
+    - Columns
-        - Chinese character
+        - Japanese
-        - Pinyin
+        - Romaji
-        - English definition
+        - English
         - Correct Count
-        - Incorrect Count
+        - Wrong Count
     - Pagination with 100 items per page
-    - Clicking the Chinese character will take us to the word show page
+    - Clicking the Japanese word will take us to the word show page

-#### Needed API endpoints
+#### Needed API Endpoints
 - GET /api/words

 ### Word Show `/words/:id`

 #### Purpose
-This page is used to show information about a specific word.
+The purpose of this page is to show information about a specific word.

 #### Components
-- Chinese character
+- Japanese
-- Pinyin
+- Romaji
-- English definition
+- English
 - Study Statistics
     - Correct Count
-    - Incorrect Count
+    - Wrong Count
 - Word Groups
-    - show a series of pill tags
+    - show an a series of pills eg. tags
     - when group name is clicked it will take us to the group show page

-#### Needed API endpoints
+#### Needed API Endpoints
-- GET /api/words/:id
+- GET /API/words/:id

 ### Word Groups Index `/groups`

 #### Purpose
-This page is used to show all word groups in the database.
+The purpose of this page is to show a list of groups in our database.

 #### Components
-- Paginated Word Group List
+- Paginated Group List
-    - Columns:
+    - Columns
         - Group Name
-        - Description
         - Word Count
-    - Pagination with 100 items per page
-    - Clicking the Group Name will take us to the group show page
+    - Clicking the group name will take us to the group show page

-#### Needed API endpoints
+#### Needed API Endpoints
 - GET /api/groups

-### Word Group Show `/groups/:id`
+### Group Show `/groups/:id`

 #### Purpose
-This page is used to show information about a specific word group.
+The purpose of this page is to show information about a specific group.

 #### Components
 - Group Name
 - Group Statistics
-    - Word Count
+    - Total Word Count
-- Words in Group (Paginated list of words)
+- Words in Group (Paginateds List of Words)
     - Should use the same component as the words index page
-- Study Sessions (Paginated list of study sessions)
+- Study Sessions (Paginated List of Study Sessions)
     - Should use the same component as the study sessions index page

-#### Needed API endpoints
+#### Needed API Endpoints
 - GET /api/groups/:id (the name and groups stats)
 - GET /api/groups/:id/words
 - GET /api/groups/:id/study_sessions

-### Study Sessions `/study_sessions`
+## Study Sessions Index `/study_sessions`

 #### Purpose
-This page is used to show all study sessions in the database.
+The purpose of this page is to show a list of study sessions in our database.

 #### Components
 - Paginated Study Session List
-    - Columns:
+    - Columns
-        - id
+        - Id
-        - activity name
+        - Activity Name
-        - group name
+        - Group Name
-        - start time
+        - Start Time
-        - end time
+        - End Time
-        - number of review items
+        - Number of Review Items
     - Clicking the study session id will take us to the study session show page

-#### Needed API endpoints
+#### Needed API Endpoints
 - GET /api/study_sessions

 ### Study Session Show `/study_sessions/:id`

 #### Purpose
-This page is used to show information about a specific study session.
+The purpose of this page is to show information about a specific study session.

 #### Components
-- Study Session Details
+- Study Sesssion Details
-    - activity name
+    - Activity Name
-    - group name
+    - Group Name
-    - start time
+    - Start Time
-    - end time
+    - End Time
-    - number of review items
+    - Number of Review Items
-- Word Review Items (Paginated list of review items)
+- Words Review Items (Paginated List of Words)
     - Should use the same component as the words index page

-#### Needed API endpoints
+#### Needed API Endpoints
 - GET /api/study_sessions/:id
 - GET /api/study_sessions/:id/words

-### Settings `/settings`
+### Settings Page `/settings`

 #### Purpose
-This page is used to make configurations to the study portal.
+The purpose of this page is to make configurations to the study portal.

 #### Components
 - Theme Selection eg. Light, Dark, System Default
 - Reset History Button
-    - This will delete ll study sessions and word review items
+   - this will delete all study sessions and word review items
 - Full Reset Button
-    - This will drop all tables and re-create them from scratch
+   - this will drop all tables and re-create with seed data

-#### Needed API endpoints
+#### Needed API Endpoints
-- POST /api/settings/theme
-- POST /api/settings/reset_history
+- POST /api/reset_history
-- POST /api/settings/full_reset
+- POST /api/full_reset